rezozero/starting-blocks/README.md

 A Router needs:

 - an options object in order to override default configuration
-- a route definition object to link `data-node-type` value to actual route *ES6* classes (you must import each class you’ll declare in your routes)
+- a `ClassFactory` object to link all `data-node-type` value to their *ES6* classes (you must import each class you’ll declare in your routes).
+You‘ll have to redefine a `ClassFactory` for each project you begin with *pageblock-framework*.
 - a `baseUrl` string which is your website protocol + domain + path, i.e. *http://mysuperwebsite.com* or *http://localhost:8888* in our examples.
 It is useful to bind AJAX only on internal links and not external links.
 - a `GraphicLoader` or extending class instance in order to trigger `show` or `hide` during AJAX requests.
 - a `Nav` or extending class instance to update your website navigation after AJAX requests.